ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why did the kid throw the clock out the window?
-He wanted to see time fly!
+How much does a hipster weigh?
+An instagram.

 [
-Wed Nov 19 00:29:17 UTC 2025
+Thu Nov 20 00:28:26 UTC 2025
  ]